Amadeia/p8105_homework6_aar2192/hwk6_aar2192.md

 ## )
 ```

+I cleaned the dataset given fromthe Washington post.
+Age was converted to a numerical variable, race was made into a binary variable, and observations with missing data from race were deleted.
+Additionally, four cities were deleted from the dataset due to missing information/incorrect coding.

 ### Part b

 For the city of Baltimore, MD, use the glm function to fit a logistic regression with resolved vs unresolved as the outcome and victim age, sex and race (as just defined) as predictors.
 Save the output of glm as an R object; apply the broom::tidy to this object; and obtain the estimate and confidence interval of the adjusted odds ratio for solving homicides comparing non-white victims to white victims keeping all other variables fixed.